Last updated: March 30, 2026

 Understanding the 90/180 Rule: How It Actually Works

 The 90/180 rule is often misunderstood.
-It's NOT "90 days, then leave for 90 days, then return for another 90 days."
-Instead, it's a rolling calculation that checks whether you've spent more than 90 days in the Schengen Area during any 180-day period looking backwards from your current date.
+It's NOT "90 days, then leave for 90 days, then return."
+It's a rolling calculation that checks whether you've spent more than 90 days in the Schengen Area during any 180-day period looking backwards from your current date.

 The Rolling Window Concept

-Every single day you're in the Schengen Area (or trying to enter), immigration officials can look back 180 days and count how many days you've already spent there.
+Every single day you're in the Schengen Area, immigration officials can look back 180 days and count how many days you've already spent there.
 If that count reaches 90 days, you cannot enter or must leave immediately.
-This means:

 Calculation Method: Step-by-Step